Diyi2020/Diyi2020.github.io/_pages/about.md

 Recent Focus:

-1. ML for Moire
+1. Moire Materials: Dynamics and ML

 2. Quantum Algorithms

 3. DFT for Twisted Bilayer Graphene

-I am interested in organizing Seminar to discuss how to do Quantum Error correction for Quanum Devices and rerlated Mathematical Physics starting Spring 2024.
-Also interested in holdinig seminar on Quantum Many Body Theory for 2D Materials.
+I am interested in organizing Seminar to discuss how to do Quantum Error correction for Quanum Devices and rerlated Mathematical Physics soon.

 __Will apply for quantum related postdoc during Fall 2025__